-If your business niche is focussed on helping older age groups, going with more traditional means of marketing may be best.
+If your business niche is focused on helping older age groups, going with more traditional means of marketing may be best.
 This can include hanging promotional leaflets in local shop windows or on noticeboards where you think this demographic go to socialise or shop.
 Additionally, any community pools, gyms or halls that encourage fitness and physical activity would also be a good place to target with these materials.
 It might also be a good idea to post flyers through letterboxes in the local area.

 If your target customer is younger, social media may be your best bet.
 There are so many mediums to advertise on, and while these are primarily free to do, you can also pay to boost sponsored posts onto people’s timelines.